omertayyab/cric_blog_R/content/post/2022-11-27-babrizp1/index.md

 ---
-title: The Babar Rizwan Question, Part 1
+title: "The Babar Rizwan Question, Part 1"
-author: OT
+author: "OT"
-date: '2022-11-27'
+date: "2022-11-27"
 slug: BabRizP1
-categories: []
+categories:
+- data science
+- cricket
+- data
+- analysis
-tags: []
+tags:
+- data science
+- cricket
+- data
+- analysis
 ---
 <script src="{{< blogdown/postref >}}index_files/kePrint/kePrint.js"></script>
 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />
+<link href="{{< blogdown/postref >}}index_files/bsTable/bootstrapTable.min.css" rel="stylesheet" />
+<script src="{{< blogdown/postref >}}index_files/bsTable/bootstrapTable.js"></script>

-RMarkdown^[This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see] <http://rmarkdown.rstudio.com>.
+This is an R Markdown document^[Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
+For downloading the R Markdown file that generated this webpage, visit my Github <https://github.com/omertayyab/cric_blog_R>, for more details on using R Markdown, use    link <http://rmarkdown.rstudio.com>].

 # Introduction

-In the lead up to the 2022 T20 World cup, the two Pakistani openers: Babar Azam and Mohammad Rizwan had been facing mounting criticism, despite being proliic run-makers.
+In the lead up to the 2022 T20 World cup, the two Pakistani openers: Babar Azam and Mohammad Rizwan had been facing mounting criticism, despite being prolific run-makers.
 The basis of the criticism was their perceived slow batting and a lack of "intent", particularly during the Powerplay phase.

 At that time, I had thought of this analysis to figure out if there was merit in what the critics (most of them ex-players) were saying.
-Knowing Pakistan cricket, there are always hidden agendas at play and egos driving antagonistic behaviour, so it seemed reasonable to me to turn to data as a nuetral source of information.
+Knowing Pakistan cricket, there are always hidden agendas at play and egos driving antagonistic behaviour, so it seemed reasonable to me to turn to data as a neutral source of information.
 I also wanted an `R` project outside of work so here we are :)

 # Setting up